redcentre/Carbon.Example.Notebooks-CS/README.md

 Shows the minimum code required to generate a simple cross-tabulation report in comma separated format.
 It explains the *boilerplate* code that is normally at the start and end of Carbon library processing.

-### :blue_book: 02 Report to DataFrames and Bar Chart
+### :blue_book: 02 Report to DataFrame and Bar Chart

-Generates a report as a [DataFrame][msdf] which is input to the [Plotly.NET][plotly] library to generate a bar chart.
+Generates a report as a [DataFrame][msdf] which is input to the [Plotly.NET][plotly] library to create a bar chart.

-### :blue_book: 03 Report to DataFrames and Line Chart
+### :blue_book: 03 Report to DataFrame and Line Chart

-A more sophisticated example similar to Example 02.
-A larger report is passed through a DataFrame into [Plotly.NET][plotly] create a line chart.
+A more sophisticated example similar to example 02.
+A larger report is passed through a DataFrame into [Plotly.NET][plotly] to create a line chart.

 ### :blue_book: 10 Simple Plutonium Report